tbeeley/LaMeune/README.md

 ##Objectives

 To make a static website for a friend, whilst revising Sinatra, HTML, CSS and cucumber testing.
+Maps and Video's were added using Google and Youtube's APIs.

 ##Technologies